EnumeratedDev/bpm/README.md

 ```
 touch source.sh
 ```
+4) If you would like to bundle patches or other files with your source package create a 'source-files' directory and place your files in there.
+They will be extracted to the same location as the source.sh file during compilation
-4) You are able to run bash code in this file.
-BPM will extract this file in a directory under /tmp and it will be ran there
+5) You are able to run bash code in source.sh.
+BPM will extract this file in a directory under /tmp and it will be run there
-5) Your goal is to download your program's source code with either git, wget, curl, etc. and put the binaries under a folder called 'output' in the root of the temp directory.
+6) Your goal is to download your program's source code with either git, wget, curl, etc. and put the binaries under a folder called 'output' in the root of the temp directory.
 There is a simple example script with helpful comments in the htop-src test package
-6) As of this moment there is no script to automate package compression like for binary packages.
-You will need to create the archive manually
+7) When you are done making your source.sh script run the following to create a package archive
 ```
-tar -czvf my_package-src.bpm pkg.info source.sh
+bpm-create <filename.bpm>
 ```
-7) That's it!
+8) That's it!
 Your source package should now be compiling correctly!